gilesbowkett/flexverb/readme.md

 Although FlexVerb has plenty of silly failings, it has one really wonderful advantage: it suggests refactorings very rapidly.
-It's really easy to look at FlexVerb code and see ways to structure it.
-In my opinion, this echoes one of the virtues of human classical languages.
+It's really easy to look at FlexVerb code and spot alternative ways to structure it.
+The restructuring is really easy too; it's a zero-cost thing to move terms around and see which ones line up most easily, which in my opinion is a good first step in any refactoring anyway.

+This echoes one of the virtues of human classical languages.

 Lawyers often learn classical languages prior to entering law school, not just because Western legal systems contain a lot of terminology